1. Academic Validation

 Abstract

-Short Antimicrobial Peptides represent attractive compounds for the development of new Antibiotic agents.
+Short antimicrobial Peptides represent attractive compounds for the development of new Antibiotic agents.
 Previously, we identified an ultrashort hydrophobic and phenylalanine-rich peptide, called temporin-SHf, representing the smallest natural amphibian antimicrobial peptide known to date.
 Here, we report on the first structure-activity relationship study of this peptide.
 A series of temporin-SHf derivatives containing insertion of a basic arginine residue as well as residues containing neutral hydrophilic (serine and α-hydroxymethylserine) and hydrophobic (α-methyl phenylalanine and p-(t)butyl phenylalanine) groups were designed to improve the antimicrobial activity, and their α-helical structure was investigated by circular dichroism and nuclear magnetic resonance spectroscopy.
 Three compounds were found to display higher antimicrobial activity with the ability to disrupt (permeabilization/depolarization) the Bacterial membrane while retaining the nontoxic character of the parent peptide toward rat erythrocytes and human cells (THP-1 derived macrophages and HEK-293).
 Antimicrobial assays were carried out to explore the influence of serum and physiological salt concentration on peptide activity.
 Analogs containing d-amino acid residues were also tested.
 Our study revealed that [p-(t)BuF(2), R(5)]SHf is an attractive ultrashort candidate that is highly potent (bactericidal) against Gram-positive bacteria (including multidrug resistant S. aureus) and against a wider range of clinically interesting Gram-negative bacteria than temporin-SHf, and also active at physiological salt concentrations and in 30% serum.

 Figures